terriann/terriann/README.md

 I'm Terri.
 I'm all about coding, crafting & creating.

 - 📍 Living in Vermont
-- 🐔 ~17~ ~70~ 24 chickens on the homestead
+- 🐔 ~23~ 70-ish chickens on the homestead
 - 🐶 Abby the English Lab
 - 💻 I work at Automattic ([WordPress VIP](https://www.linkedin.com/company/wordpressvip/))
 - 🧵 I love to sew
 - 😄 Pronouns: she/her
-- 🎶 Fun fact: I tried out for American Idol Season 8
+- 🎶 Fun fact: I'm a cider snob and prefer to drink Woodchuck's 802 Lil' Dry a semi-dry made from 100% Vermont apples.
-- 🎨 Making: Finishing up projects that have been waiting for the arrival of a new Juki coverstitich machine
+- 🎨 Making: The garden thrive by trying to catch up with the weeds that grew out of control.

 <!-- Check the history; I may update with different fun facts in the future. -->